Lavinia225/the-story-tavern/README.md

 If you are having trouble, contact thepuddingdeity@gmail.com with the subject as: The Story Tavern or open an Issue here on github.

+## Sources

+Artwork on the front page is from the Toledo Museum - John Lewis Krimmel (American, 1786-1821) Village Tavern.
+Oil on canvas, 1813-1814.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)